 "Lance Asti is one of the brightest, most respected, and most accomplished assistant coaches in the country," Kredich said."He's a fantastic role model and is known as an innovative and energetic teacher.
 Lance's character, expertise, and competitiveness makes him a tremendous addition to our program."

 In Asti's first season back on Rocky Top in 2013, Tennessee enjoyed strong dual meet and championship seasons as a combined program.
-The Lady Vols won their first three NCAA relay titles on their way to finishing third as a team at the national meet, the best finish in program history.
+The women's team won its first three NCAA relay titles on their way to finishing third as a team at the national meet, the best finish in program history.
 Meanwhile, the Vols took fourth at SECs and 16th at NCAAs.

 In 2014, Tennessee's women again produced a top-10 finish, taking seventh overall at the NCAA championships.
 Lindsay Gendron highlighted the meet by winning the bronze medal in both the 200 freestyle and 200 butterfly, setting school records in both.
 The UT men again improved from the year before, finishing 15th.

 At the SEC meet in 2015, the men's and women's teams improved placement from the year before, both finishing fourth in the standings.
 On the men's side, Sean Lehane defended his SEC title in the 200 backstroke and placed second in the event at NCAAs.
 The year marked a real youth movement for the men's teams with six swimmers or divers earned All-America honors for the first time.

 As a former Vol himself, Asti has played a key role in maintaining program ties with swimming and diving alumni.

 In his first year with the Tigers, Asti's sprinters produced five NCAA first-team All-America honors, an SEC individual title and record, four All-SEC selections and 11 medals at the conference meet.